josephfogarty/josephfogarty.github.io/examples_add_to_posts/2019-05-15-instabilitiesfinal.md

 #### Background

-Fluid mechanics is overflowing with dimensionless numbers, and one of the most important numbers (if not _the_ most important number) is Reynolds number is one of the most important numbers  in fluid mechanics.
-It is defined as $$Re=UL/\nu$$, and describes the ratio of inertial to viscous forces.
+Fluid mechanics is overflowing with dimensionless numbers, and one of the most important numbers (if not _the_ most important number) is the Reynolds number.
+Defined as $$Re=UL/\nu$$, it describes the ratio of inertial to viscous forces, essentially telling us if a fluid is laminar or turbulent.

 But we cannot neglect other dimensionless numbers.
 One of the lesser known numbers, the Strouhal number